 - CURRENCY:Laotian KIP is the currency of Laos.
 8,000 KIP is about 1 USD.
 Average daily budget is $40 USD’s and that’s not denying yourself of pleasures.

-- Read my 2 Week Laos Itinerary for more Laos inspiration.
+- Read 2 Week Laos Itinerary and 7 Unbelievable Places to Visit in Laos for more inspiration.

 - There is a currency exchange but the rates aren’t that good and an ATM at Nakasong where they drop you off from the mini-van.